hantsy/spring-microservice-sample/README.md

 docker-compose up
 ```

+## Run

 Run the services one by one.

 ```
 mvn spring-boot:run // run in user-service, auth-service, post-service
 ```

+## Try
-When all are running successfully.

-Try to get authentication.
+When all service are running successfully, try to get authentication.

 ```
 curl -v  http://localhost:8000/user -u user:test123